mostlygeek/llama-swap/README.md

     - "llama"
 ```

-More complex [examples](examples/README.md) for different use cases.
+More [examples](examples/README.md) are available for different use cases.

 ## Installation